bluecamel-io/website/README.md

 # ds_website

+------------ only need the following until the api_key is set in heroku, then you presumeably wont need it ------------

 So to get the email to send we have to have the API key.
 I'll share the google doc that has the api_key, username and password for SendGrid, that way you guys can fool around with stuff as well.

 Once you have the api_key, run the following code in your environment